 I will not agree with you, if I will use Nnewi as an example, you cannot mention one industrialist in Nnewi who does not have a better industry here than the one outside.
 Anybody that is doing business must have a branch to help his business grow, what I will tell you is that industrialists from Nnewi simply have branches outside Nnewi.
 We start here, function very well here, and perhaps have a kind of branch outside here.
 If you can use Ibeto, for an example, his cement industry, there is no way he could have located it here because he needs a seaport which Nnewi does not have.
 So, that is part of the reasons he located it outside because somebody like Ibeto I know would have built that cement industry in Nnewi, but circumstances could not allow him to do so.
 But you can see what he is doing in his industry here, which is his foundation industry, he is doing exceedingly well.

 Besides Ibeto, there are still many Igbo investments in Lagos, Abuja, and other places, they are not commensurate to what we have at home here?

-Yes, I will tell you that it is still the problem of insecurity because it is only a mad person that will hear that he will be killed and he stands there to be killed; every right thinking person will run away.
+Yes, I will tell you that it is still the problem of insecurity because it is only a mad person that will hear that he will be killed and he stands there to be killed; every right-thinking person will run away.
 When these businessmen left here, it was because of the security problem then.
-You know this insecurity did not start few years ago, the insecurity problem started even when Chinwoke Mbadinaju was in power, when armed robbers were harassing people, visiting people’s homes, you can still remember that there was a time people don’t sleep in their houses, they sleep in the churches, even those who do not go to church were going for night vigils in the churches.
+You know this insecurity did not start a few years ago, the insecurity problem started even when Chinwoke Mbadinaju was in power when armed robbers were harassing people, visiting people’s homes, you can still remember that there was a time people don’t sleep in their houses, they sleep in the churches, even those who do not go to church were going for night vigils in the churches.
 There was night vigil every night in the churches because people were not safe in their homes.
 And some people left because of this, and when they left they established branches elsewhere, something forced them out, which were against their wishes, but today they are back because the situation has improved.